vippsas/vipps-developers/common-topics/vipps-landing-page.md

 ## User flow

-When a payment is initiated, the user is directed to a `url`.
-The user will either be taken to Vipps or to the Vipps landing page:
+When a payment is initiated, the user is directed to a `url` which will either open. the Vipps app or the landing page:

 * In a mobile browser, the Vipps app will automatically be opened with app-switch.
   The result is the same for the `vipps://` and the `https://` URLs.